Eleanoritsme/Switcheo-Code-Challenge/readme.md

 # Switcheo Code Challenge Solutions - Frontend

-This repository contains my solutions to the Switcheo Code Challenge.
-Below, you'll find information on the challenge problems, my solutions, and instructions on how to run them.
+Hi:) Eleanor here.
+This repository contains my solutions to the Code Challenge.
+Below, I've included information on the challenge problems and my solutions.

 ## Solutions